Shia Saudi businessman sentenced to death after refusing to collaborate with Saudi government

 March 15, 2023: Al-Faraj’s lawyer files for an appeal to the Supreme Court.

-January 31, 2023: The Specialised Criminal Court of Appeal upholds the death sentence of al-Faraj.
+January 31, 2023: The Specialised Criminal Court of Appeal upholds the death sentence.

-November 2, 2022: Al-Faraj is sentenced to death by the Specialised Criminal Court.
+November 2, 2022: Al-Faraj is sentenced to death by the Specialised Criminal Court (SCC).

-End of June 2021: Al-Faraj is brought for the first time before a judge and prosecutor, who inform him of the charges against him.
+End of June 2021: Al-Faraj is brought before a judge and prosecutor, who inform him of the charges against him for the first time.

-December 2, 2019: Al-Faraj is brutally arrested by an armed squad and taken to the General Prison in Dammam.
-He is immediately placed in solitary confinement and is prevented from communicating with his family until August 8, 2021.
+December 2, 2019: Al-Faraj is brutally arrested and taken to the General Prison in Dammam where he is placed in solitary confinement.

-2011-2012: Al-Faraj takes part in the demonstrations happening in the al-Qatif region, protesting against the treatment of the Shi’a minority.
+2011-2012: Al-Faraj takes part in the demonstrations protesting against the treatment of the Shi’a minority.